EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 $ pg_ctl stop -D testB
 ```

 As mentioned, there are three types of syncs in Bucardo.
-The other type that can make use of truncate triggers is the 'swap' sync, aka "master to master".
-I've not yet decided on the behavior for such syncs, but one possibility is simply:
+The other type that can make use of truncate triggers is the ‘swap’ sync, aka “master to master”.
+I’ve not yet decided on the behavior for such syncs, but one possibility is simply:

 - Database A gets truncated at time X
 - Bucardo truncates database B, then discards all delta rows older than X for both A and B, and all delta rows for B